ketch/nodepy/README.md

 # Installation
+NodePy requires Python 3.5 or later, or Python 2.7.
+To install with pip, do:

     pip install nodepy

-This will automatically fetch dependencies also (numpy, matplotlib, sympy, scipy).
-It will not fetch cvxpy, which is an optional dependency (used only in a few specialized routines).
+This will automatically fetch dependencies also.
+It will not fetch optional dependencies, which include networks, cvxpy and scipy (that are used only in a few specialized routines).

 # Overview